First date: Purpose and goals

-In the Journal of Family Issues, Laner describes that these scripts are what allow people to predict the actions of others and serve as guidelines for their own decisions on how to react to the other person.
-Studies done by Mongeau, Laner, and Knox all show that first dates tend to be more “traditional” (male-dominated) from start to finish.
-However, in certain cases, such as gay dating, the circumstances are different.

-Availability of alcohol

-A factor that could influence dating scripts is the availability of alcohol, which is sold in many Western restaurants and in all licensed bars.
-In Mongeau's 2004 study, he quotes Barbara Leigh of the University of Washington, who in her article on alcohol says that “it is a familiar idea that alcohol reduces inhibitions and increases sexual response.”
-William H. George, also of the University of Washington, focuses his research on the influence of alcohol on sexual behavior and has discovered that, when alcohol is involved, sex between friends occurs more frequently.

-Overall sexual expectations and behaviors on first dates also change, diverging from the standard “first date scripts.”
-George has also proven that alcohol can reduce anxiety and increase self-disclosure for men.
-On the other hand, women are more concerned that their actions might be misinterpreted if alcohol is involved.

-Mongeau's study found that individuals were more likely to approve the friendship goal when alcohol was not involved as compared to if it was available, meaning that more friendships were established through first dates when there was no alcohol involved.

-Goals, motives and expectations

 People on first dates are usually relatively aware of their expectations regarding the outcome of the date.
-“Evaluation of a date may depend, in part, on the extent to which persons reach their goals.”
+"Evaluation of a date may depend, in part, on the extent to which persons reach their goals."
 Goals are fluid, meaning said goals may change over the course of a date.
 For example, a person may go into a date with the aim of establishing a friendship but at some time during the date decide to pursue a romantic relationship.

-Goals depend on the individual, but for the most part, goals on the first date, are fairly similar between parties.
+Goals depend on the individual, but for the most part, goals on the first date are fairly similar between parties.
 In her study on first dates, Mary Claire Morr explains that expectations for a date can be formed based on information about the communicator, relationship and context.

 Communicator characteristics include all of the features of the individual, such as personality, physical appearance, and communication style.
-These characteristics can lead the partner to predict how the other will communicate in a “dating” situation.
+These characteristics can lead the partner to predict how the other will communicate in a "dating" situation.
 The relationship factor involves characteristics that describe the relationship between the two individuals.
 These factors include the degree of familiarity, liking, attraction, or similarity.
 The context feature involves aspects like the environment and the situations the individuals are in such as privacy, formality, and task oriented.
 These situations either enhance or diminish the interaction on the date and help maintain and structure individual's goals.